ellerenad/ellerenad.github.io/_posts/2020-04-24-roboarmcontroller-intro.md

 # TL;DR

-- The RoboArm Controller is a hobby project I developed to practice different technologies in a ludic way.
-- The following technologies were used: Java, Python, C++, Tensorflow, Deeplearning4j, Spring, JUnit, Gazebo (plus other tools)
 - The RoboArm Controller enables a user to control a simulated robotic arm with the position of their hands.
+- Check out the code at the  [Github repo: ellerenad/RoboArmController][roboarmcontroller_repo]
+- [Demo][roboarmcontroller_demo]
+- The following technologies were used: Java, Python, C++, Tensorflow, Deeplearning4j, Spring, JUnit, Gazebo, plus other tools.
 - The RoboArm Controller has 3 main components: a simulated robotic arm, a data transformation application, and the hands' sensor.
 - The machine learning part is on the data transformation: classify the position of the hands to get a movement instruction.
 - The RoboArm Controller covers the machine learning cycle: Gather the data, prepare the data, choose a model, train the model, tune the hyperparameters, test the model, export the model, import the model into a "production" system, and use it to make predictions.
-- [Demo][roboarmcontroller_demo]
-- [Github repo: ellerenad/RoboArmController][roboarmcontroller_repo]
 - The project was presented at the [Java Forum Stuttgart 2019][JFS_roboarmcontroller] and the EclipseCon Europe 2019 ([video][eclipsecon_roboarmcontroller_video]/[slides][eclipsecon_roboarmcontroller_slides])
+- The RoboArm Controller is a hobby project I developed to practice different technologies in a ludic way.

 ## Introduction

-Some time ago, after having done the MOOC ["Machine Learning for Musicians and Artists"][kadenze_moc] at kadenze, I was eager to apply my knowledge, so I started to look for a project to get the hands dirty with.
-It was not an easy task, as a parent I don't have a lot of time for a side project, maybe just a couple of hours per week.
-Requirements are:
-- Make me feel passionate about it
-- Be an end to end Machine Learning system
-- Let me experiment with different technologies in a more ludic way.

-Technologies to learn/practice:
-- A Machine Learning Framework: Tensorflow, deeplearning4j
-- Apache Kafka
-- Gazebo

-The idea came connecting the dots of previous stuff I had done and seen:
-- A simulated robotic arm I made for my masters' thesis
-- The [Leap Motion][leap_motion] controller, that I got to know at the above-mentioned MOC from Kadenze.

-Concretely, the RoboArm Controller allows controlling a simulated robotic arm with the position of the hands of a person.
+The RoboArm Controller allows controlling a simulated robotic arm with the position of the hands of a person.
-It is a classification problem: We have a bunch of coordinates, representing the position of a hand, and we want to transform that into an instruction, so that:
+It is a classification problem: There is a bunch of coordinates, representing the position of a hand, and the goal is to transform them into an instruction, so that:
-`Instruction = classify(hand)`, where `Instruction` is something like `Move the servo number 1 applying a positive change`.
+`Instruction = map(classify(hand))`, where an example of an `Instruction` is `Move the servo number 1 applying a positive change`.

 <figure>
   <img src="/assets/posts/roboarmcontroller-intro/hands-position-to-instruction.png" alt="Mapping the position of a hand to an instruction"/>